sebastian-colomar/phpinfo/README.md

 ```

 ## The orchestrator
-Though the previous method is perfectly appropriate in order to run our application it will not provide high availability.
+Although the above method is perfectly suitable for running our application, it will not provide high availability.
-If the node is down then our application will also be down.
+If the node is down, our application will be down too.
-In order to avoid that situation we need a cluster of several nodes so that when one node is down then the other node will take the workload of the affected node.
+To avoid that situation, we need a multi-node cluster so that when one node is down, the other node takes the workload of the affected node.
-We can easily create a cluster in this Lab environment:
+We can easily create a cluster in this lab environment:
 - https://labs.play-with-docker.com

 You will first need to create a free Docker account in order to login to the Docker Playground: